Med denner ringen tar jeg deg til ekte.

-“Med denner ringen tar jeg deg til ekte” (With this ring, I thee wed) – these poetic words describe the promise of two people in love.
+“With this ring, I thee wed” are poetic words that describe the promise of two people in love.

 The wedding ring is a symbol tied to romantic traditions that have run through the course of time.
-As far back as the Pharaohs, a circular band was seen as a representation of eternity–it has neither a beginning nor an end.
-The actual ceremonial exchange of bands, however, stemmed from the Roman Empire where the giving of a band was denoted as a public promise to honour an alliance or in acceptance of a position or responsibility.
+As far back as the Pharaohs, a circular band was seen as a representation of eternity–it has neither a beginning or an end.
+The ceremonial exchange of bands, however, stemmed from the Roman Empire where the giving of a band was denoted as a public promise to honour an alliance, or in acceptance of a position or responsibility.

-It wasn’t until the 1500s that the gold ring was included in the wedding ceremony, and since ca.1700 this tradition was custom in Norway, however, never became part of a traditional folk wedding.
+It wasn’t until the 1500’s that the gold ring was included in the wedding ceremony, and since ca.1700, this tradition was custom in Norway, however, it has never become part of a traditional folk wedding.

-Today many people around the world prefer to put the wedding ring on the left hand, mainly for convenience, but also to hold to a romantic notion that the finger is the closest leading back to the heart–the ‘vena amoris’, or vein of love, is a vein that runs from the fourth finger of the left hand to the heart.
+Today many people around the world prefer to put the wedding ring on the left hand, mainly for convenience, but also to hold to a romantic notion that the left ring finger have the closest vein leading to the heart–the ‘vena amoris’, or vein of love.

 However, in Norway it is custom to place the wedding ring on the right hand.
 This custom is based on a spiritual commitment.
 In the Bible it was the practice to wear rings on the right hand, the hand of authority and power, completing the pledge of commitment.
-The power and authority came from the right hand of God–the ‘right hand’ meaning the Christ.
+The power and authority came from the right hand of God–the ‘right hand’ meaning Christ.
 Therefore wearing the ring on the right hand–in Christ and through Christ–blessed the marriage.
 Both men and women wear the wedding ring in Norway.